Direction Estimation of Sound Sources Using Microphone Arrays and Signal Strength: Conclusion

 \section{Conclusion}

-This paper presents a simple and cost-effective method for sound-tracking using an Arduino, three electret microphones, three LM358 op-amps, and a servo motor.
-By calculating the sum of vectors in rectangular form, we were able to determine the direction of the sound source with high accuracy.
-The results of our experiment demonstrated that the servo motor was able to track the direction of the sound source, and the recorded audio was clear and reliable.
+This paper introduced a simple and cost-effective method for sound-tracking using an Arduino, electret microphones, LM358 op-amps, and a servo motor.
+By applying a vector-sum approach, the system successfully estimated sound direction and controlled the servo to track the source.
+The results highlight the potential of this lightweight setup for practical applications in security, surveillance, robotics, and smart environments where directional audio is essential.

-The technique we presented in this study offers a practical and affordable solution for sound localization and tracking, with potential applications in various areas such as security, surveillance, and audio recording.
-It is particularly useful in scenarios where directional audio is required, such as in video conferencing, sound engineering, and audio equipment testing.

-Direction detection plays a critical role in sound source localization, as it allows systems to spatially orient themselves toward a sound-emitting object.
-This directional awareness enhances the system's ability to respond to audio stimuli, improves context awareness in robotics and automation, and enables more efficient resource focus in smart environments.
-Accurately detecting the direction from which a sound originates is often the first step in identifying, isolating, or responding to the source—making it a cornerstone for real-world applications.

-Moreover, this method provides an excellent alternative to expensive commercial sound-tracking systems, which are often complex and difficult to use.
-It offers a simple and effective way to detect and record audio and control a servo motor based on the direction of the sound.

-Finally, our study provides a valuable contribution to the field of sound-tracking and offers a promising solution for sound localization and tracking with an affordable and practical approach.
-Future research could focus on improving the design and implementation of the sound-tracking system by incorporating additional microphones and sensors to enhance its accuracy and precision.
-Furthermore, additional testing and experimentation could be conducted to evaluate the system's performance in different environments and conditions.
+The proposed method demonstrates an affordable alternative to complex and expensive sound-tracking systems, making it accessible for real-time use in constrained environments.
+While effective, the experiments were limited by the Arduino Uno’s low sampling rate and memory capacity, requiring the sound source to remain close to the microphone array.
+This design choice reflects our focus on validating the algorithm’s feasibility on low-resource hardware rather than optimizing for large-scale deployment.

+Future work will address these limitations by exploring higher sampling rates, more capable microcontrollers, and additional microphones or sensors to improve accuracy.
+Testing under realistic, noisy conditions will further evaluate robustness, extending the method’s applicability.
+Overall, this study contributes a practical foundation for affordable sound-tracking and opens opportunities for enhanced systems in robotics, automation, and acoustic sensing.